Ekkehard-Schulze/indoor-climate-logger/README.md

    write access from PC via USB.
 Moreover, the growing log files can not be read from the PC via USB.
    This mode is the normal stand alone operation of the logger.

+1. A Repl command to stop write mode is _import os; os.rename("/boot.py", "/boot.bak")_ followed by a reset.
+Now the filesystem is fully accessible from the PC via USB, however the logger can no longer write to its file system.
+This mode is used to harvest the logged data from non WiFi enabled loggers.
+This setting can also be issued via the USB- serial connection using the _switch_RPiPico_to_USB_read_log_mode.py_ script on the PC, when the controller is attached via USB.

 9. The adafruit_httpserver module in /lib is source code from CircuitPython version 8.2.6.
 The respective module of CircuitPython 9.2.8 is not used, because it contains incompatible changes.